 One of those concessions is imposing a 12-month moratorium on commercial casinos launching their own casino sites in order to give the tribes time to prepare their own regulations and launch plans.
 Additionally, the bill gives tribal gaming interests more say in how they regulate online gambling.
 Tribes will still be subject to some state regulations such as minimum age of participation, but the tribes will have more leeway in coming up with other regulations.

-A bill introduced the year before also tried but failed to legalize online poker and casinos in Michigan.
+A bill introduced back in 2016 also tried but failed to legalize online poker and casinos in Michigan.
 Senate Bill 889 (full text here) sought to legalize online poker and casino games, create a division of internet gaming and issue up to 8 licenses for operators to offer real money poker games and casino gambling on the internet.

 This post published in 2016 provides more detail.
 In summary, SB 889 would have given Michiganders 21 or older the ability to play legal online poker and casino games with licensed operators.
 Furthermore, the bill included a provision that would allow Michigan to enter online gaming compacts with other states and foreign jurisdictions, provided those compacts did not violate federal law or the laws of the other jurisdiction.